giacomo270197/giacomo270197.github.io/assets/panda/docs/core.md

 declare("MessageBoxA", "user32.dll");
 ```
 `declare` statements must be placed at the top of the source file, before anything else, including imports.
 Once a function is declared, it will then become available just as if it was any other function.
-So in the previous example it would be possible to call the function simply as
+So in the previous example, it would be possible to call the function simply as
 ```
 string a = "Text";
 string b = "Caption";
 MessageBoxA(0, a, b, 0);
 ```

-Once any declare is added, two functions will be resolved automatically and will be available without specific declaring. `LoadLibraryA` will be resolved so that the compiler can automatically load modules that contain new function declarations. `TerminateProcess` wil also be resolved.
+Once any declare is added, two functions will be resolved automatically and will be available without a specific declaring. `LoadLibraryA` will be resolved so that the compiler can automatically load modules that contain new function declarations. `TerminateProcess` will also be resolved.